zopefoundation/ZODB/misc/tour/script.rst

 of getting a connection vary, depending on the storage approach used.

-This application uses newt.db, which is a thin wrapper around ZODB that provides Postgres-based storage and also allows data to be indexed and searched with PostgreSQL.
+This application uses newt.db, which is a thin wrapper around ZODB that leverages a Postgres-based storage and also allows data to be accessed, indexed, and searched with PostgreSQL.

 ::
    import newt.db